OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-04-28-better-addresses-3.md

 Instead we should be more open to alternative addresses.
 There are benefits to listening to and learning from how people use addresses so that we can better meet user needs.

-If we can build a model that supports alternative addresses:
+If we can build a model that supports alternative addresses as open data:

+* a policeman can attend a call-out even if the caller reported Woolworths despite a new retail chain having moved into the same building
+* a Welsh-language speaker can locate an address in an English-speaking part of Wales, and vice versa
+* someone can enter a latitude and longitude or What3Words addresses and discover what postal addresses are near that point
+* a company can report their address as being in Windsor yet still receive their post in Slough
+* [Meals on wheels](https://meals-on-wheels.com/) or [Casserole Club](https://www.casseroleclub.com/) can find Rose at Rose Cottage
-a policeman can attend a call-out even if the caller reported Woolworths despite a new retail chain having moved into the same building a Welsh-language speaker can locate an address in an English-speaking part of Wales, and vice versa someone can enter a latitude and longitude and discover what addresses are near that point a company can report their address as being in Windsor yet still receive their post in Slough the online retailer can receive an order for Rose Cottage and deliver the parcel to the correct postal address of 8 Acacia Avenue
+* the online retailer can receive an order for Rose Cottage and deliver the parcel to the correct postal address of 8 Acacia Avenue

 At the moment these needs are being poorly met and services will fail.

 Some address lists will not store the names of retail chains.
 Lists of Welsh addresses have patchy support for the Welsh-language.
 Companies House struggle to match their registered addresses to legal address.
 Whilst Rose will struggle to get anyone in authority to recognise that she has given a name to her home.

-Organisations are in control, not the people they are serving.
+Organisations are in control, not the people they serve.
 Putting citizens in control of their addresses means service providers will find it easier to find and locate addresses.
 This supports the needs of both citizens and service providers, making addresses better.

 #### Open and collaborative is the right way to support alternative addresses

-We believe that an open and collaborative model, such as the one Open Addresses uses, is the right way to support alternative addresses and the needs that they serve.
+We believe that an open and collaborative model, such as the one that Open Addresses is building, is the right way to support alternative addresses and the needs that they serve.

 Relying on formalised processes for people to register alternative addresses, or walking the streets to gather the information simply will not work: data collection is unreliable, the cost is high and new data is made available too slowly.
 That is why these needs are poorly met today.

-Instead the collaborative model that Open Addresses is building is one that learns from how people use addresses, and publishes the data in a way that allows service providers to make an informed decision on how they choose to use it.
+Instead a collaborative model that learns from how people use addresses, and publishes the data with a [confidence score](/developers/confidence) will better meet these needs.
+A legal address might have a higher confidence score but some service providers will make the decision to choose to trust an alternative address.

 We will be talking on this topic, and others, at a workshop hosted by the [Open Identity Exchange (OIX)](http://oixuk.org/) on [Wednesday 29th April](https://www.eventbrite.co.uk/e/oix-workshop-wednesday-29th-april-2015-tickets-16013440632).
 Why not come along to find out more ?

-There is a great potential for improvement in UK addresses, putting people in control will make things better.
+There is a great potential for improvement in UK addresses, let's put people in control.